sachin-dabas/City-Biking/README.md

 - https://www.kaggle.com/benhamner/san-francisco-trip-map/data?scriptVersionId=0
 - https://www.kaggle.com/geometrein/helsinki-city-bikes

-_Small samples of the data have been pused into GitHub since the entire database for SF is too large for GitHub to handle.
-Please see the Kaggle link for the complete files that we are using_
+_Small samples of the data have been pushed into GitHub since the entire database for SF is too large for GitHub to handle.
+Please see the Kaggle link for the complete files that we are using._

 ### Goals and research questions/areas